 Removal of excess skin

 While your explant surgeon will not be able to identify and account for all factors contributing to appearance of the end result, there is one aspect they do have almost full control over: whether or not to remove the excess skin that previously covered the implant.
-This is where you can advocate for yourself to ensure you receive the best possible flat result.
+This is where you can advocate for yourself to ensure you receive the best possible aesthetic result.

 Will my chest be concave?